 Do I need to wear a seatbelt?

-If you’re a passenger on a bus, coach or minibus where you’re allowed to stand or that are providing a local service, you don’t need to wear a seatbelt.
+If you’re a passenger on a bus, coach or minibus where you’re allowed to stand or provide a local service, you don’t need to wear a seatbelt.

 Do I still need to wear a seatbelt when pregnant?

 Yes.
 Although pregnancy might make wearing a seatbelt slightly less comfortable, it’s important for both your safety and the safety of your unborn child that you continue to wear your seatbelt.
 The diagonal strap should go across your chest and around the side of your bump, with the lap strap as low as possible across your hips.
 It should be below your belly, not over it.

 How much could I receive in compensation if I wasn’t wearing a seatbelt?

 The amount of compensation that you could be owed in a claim isn’t easy to pin down, as it’s dependant on a lot of factors.
 How severe your injuries were, how long they affected you and what kind of expenses you incurred in your recovery will all affect the amount that you’re due.
 And when you’re claiming for an accident in which you weren’t wearing your seatbelt, your compensation can be reduced by up to 25% if it’s found that your injuries wouldn’t have occurred if you’d been wearing your seatbelt.